-Be sure to restart your network in this sequence:
+Be sure to always restart your network in this sequence:

-- 1. Turn off and unplug the modem, turn off the wireless router, and turn off the computer - 2.
-Turn on the modem, wait two minutes - 3.
-Turn on the wireless router and wait 1 minute - 4.
+- 1. Turn off the wireless router, computer, and turn off and unplug the modem. - 2.
+Plug in and turn on the modem.
+Wait for the modem to synchronize with the network, usually about two minutes. - 3.
+Turn on the wireless router.
+Wait for the router to complete its power on self test, usually about 1 minute. - 4.
 Turn on the computer.